-One of the rare success stories of the war against Revolutionary France occurred in Egypt in 1801, when an expeditionary force of 16,000 British soldiers wrested the country from a French army that had originally occupied it under Napoleon Bonaparte three years earlier.
+The Egyptian Campaign is one of the rare success stories of the war against Revolutionary France that occurred in Egypt in 1801.
+An expeditionary force of 16,000 British soldiers wrested the country from a French army that had originally occupied it under Napoleon Bonaparte three years earlier.
 Napoleon had abandoned his troops in 1799 to further his political career in Paris, leaving them isolated but apparently secure.
-They posed a threat to British domination in the eastern Mediterranean and there was a fear in London that they might be used to forge a link with pro-French native forces in India.
+They posed a threat to British domination in the eastern Mediterranean.
+There was a fear in London that they might be used to forge a link with pro-French native forces in India.

-His brigade, comprising the 23rd, 28th, 42nd and 58th Foot as well as four companies of the 40th, landed within range of French guns in Aboukir Castle but wasted no time it confronting the enemy.
-A rapid advance up a steep hill caught defending troops by surprise, forcing their withdrawal and this enable the rest of Abercromby’s men to land safely.
+His brigade, comprising the 23rd, 28th, 42nd and 58th Foot as well as four companies of the 40th.
+He landed within range of French guns in Aboukir Castle but wasted no time it confronting the enemy.
+A rapid advance up a steep hill caught defending troops by surprise, forcing their withdrawal.
+This enable the rest of Lieutenant-General Abercromby’s men to land safely.
 Four days later, the British began their advance on Alexandria, 12 miles away.

-Engaged by infantry to their front, they suddenly came under pressure from cavalry behind them, upon which the rear rank turned round and faced the new threat.
-Their coolness under fire earned them the right to wear regimental badges on both front and back of their headdress, an honour maintained by the Gloucestershire Regiment throughout its subsequent history.
+Engaged by infantry to their front, they suddenly came under pressure from cavalry behind them.
+The rear rank turned round and faced the new threat.
+Their coolness under fire earned them the right to wear regimental badges on both front and back of their headdress.
+An honour maintained by the Gloucestershire Regiment throughout its subsequent history.
 It was the sort of incident that helped to build the fighting spirit of the army.

-Despite casualties of nearly 1,500 men, the British secured victory at Alexandria, pushing the French back into the city, where they were besieged.
-Abercromby, wounded in the battle, died a week later with his record significantly enhanced.
+Despite casualties of nearly 1,500 men, the British secured victory at Alexandria.
+This pushed the French back into the city, where they were besieged.
+Lieutenant-General Abercromby, wounded in the battle, died a week later with his record significantly enhanced.

 Britain kept Trinidad (taken from Spain) and Ceylon (taken from Holland in 1796), but agreed to hand back all other captured territories, including the French islands in the West Indies.
-In a move that was now familiar, Addington celebrated by ordering a reduction to the size of the army, taking it down to a strength of only 113,000 men.
+In a move that was now familiar, Addington celebrated by ordering a reduction to the size of the army.
+Taking it down to a strength of only 113,000 men.
 It was to be supported at home by 48,000 members of the militia, but they were a poor substitute for the laboriously created regular units.
 Many of these units were faced with disbandment.